Plantlyfe/HOMELAB-/README.md

 - Accessed the CLI via PuTTY using a Console Connection.
 - Static IP address for configuration.
 - VLAN assignments for different roles: Server, Client, Access Point, & Management
 - Trunk ports configured between SW1 and R1 connection as well as Proxmox and SW1 Connections.
+TP-Link Router connection configured as access port.
 - Subinterfaces configured on both Proxmox and R1 to allow VLAN Hopping
 - SNMPv3 configured to allow Network Monitoring via Zabbix Server
 - Syslog configured to send traps to Splunk Server